Fujiwara-Chika/mini_MPV/README.md

-mini config for mpv on macOS
+mini config for macOS, applicable to Linux and Windows